Site icon Our Breathing Planet

 Mountain Chicken Distribution, Habitat, and Ecology

-Evidence indicates that the remarkable Mountain Chicken once existed in a somewhat broader section of the world.
+Evidence indicates that the remarkable Mountain Chicken once existed across a somewhat broader section of the surface of the world.
 It appears to have evolved as native to many islands in the eastern Caribbean.
 Currently, however, it now appears only on Montserrat and Dominica.

-While attempts have been made to reintroduce it to other islands, these have so far proven unsuccessful.
-This fact further puzzles researchers, since the species displays a strong flexibility in its choice of habitat, at least on the two islands its still inhabits.
+While attempts have been made to reintroduce this remarkable creature to other islands, these efforts have so far proven entirely unsuccessful.
+This fact further puzzles researchers, since the species displays a flexibility in its choice of habitat, at least on the two islands its still inhabits.

-There, individuals frequently inhabit a variety of habitats, provided there is a stream nearby.
+In these extremely limited locations, individuals frequently inhabit a variety of habitats, provided that a stream appears nearby.
 These include secondary forests, plantations, scrub, ravines, grasslands, and palm groves.
 Most individuals also prefer altitudes of no more than 1,410 ft (430 m).

-The Mountain Chicken also evolved as primarily nocturnal in its patterns of activity.
-Mainly hunting at night, it does so as an ambush predator.
+The astounding Mountain Chicken also evolved as primarily nocturnal in its patterns of activity.
+Mainly hunting at night, the amphibian does so as an ambush predator.
 It’s also well known among researchers for its voracious appetite.
-It happily eats virtually any prey that fits in its mouth.
+It happily eats virtually any prey that it fits into its mouth.

-Due to this indiscriminate feeding pattern, its typical prey understandably includes a wide range of victims.
-The majority of these, though, consist of various local insects and small crustaceans.
+Due to this remarkably indiscriminate feeding pattern, its typical prey understandably includes a wide range of victims.
+The majority of these, though, consist of various types of local insects and small crustaceans.
 It does, however, occasionally eat bats, snakes, and even other frogs.

 Species Sharing Its Range